freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 - Use the `action_id` column to join `character_actions` and `actions`
 - Without the keywords, it looks like this: `character_actions characters character_actions.character_id = characters.character_id actions character_actions.action_id = actions.action_id;`
 - Try entering `SELECT * FROM character_actions FULL JOIN characters ON character_actions.character_id = characters.character_id FULL JOIN actions ON character_actions.action_id = actions.action_id;`
-- Enter `psql -U freecodecamp mario_database` into the terminal to log in if you aren't already
+- Enter `psql --username=freecodecamp dbname=mario_database` into the terminal to log in if you aren't already
 - If the tests aren't running automatically, quit psql with `\q` and try logging in again